 What is a Public Access Test?

-The Public Access Test (PAT) establishes a minimum standard for an assistance dog’s behaviour in a public area under state and federal law.
+The Public Access Test (PAT) is one of the tests that helps establish a minimum standard for an assistance dog’s behaviour in a public area after they have finished training.

 Which states and territories have programs for registration and accreditation of assistance dogs?